chauff/cse1500-web-transcripts/_lectures/css.md

 :bangbang: Observe for yourself what happens when the `body {position: absolute}` rule is removed (spoiler: the flags will now be placed relative to the viewport)!

-In our Delft weather demo many elements (the moon, the raindrops, the snow flakes) have an absolute position as they should be placed with respect to the closest absolutely positioned ancestor.
-In the weather demo, this is the viewport: we want the moon to always be at the top left of the viewport, the rain drops should always start at the top of the viewport and end at the bottom, etc.
+In our CSS weather demo many elements (the moon, the raindrops, the snow flakes) have an absolute position as they should be placed with respect to the closest absolutely positioned ancestor.
+In the CSS weather demo, this is the viewport: we want the moon to always be at the top left of the viewport, the rain drops should always start at the top of the viewport and end at the bottom, etc.

 #### position:fixed